seanwestfall/templatehaskell/draft2.md

 Prelude Language.Haskell.TH> $(runQ [| fibs !! $( [| 8 |]) |])
 21
 ```

+If you're bored, good.
+I was just showing you the basics so you can get an intuitive feel for how to use the brackets.
+I'll talk about formal syntax next, and then when I get to debugging I'll show you so more fun examples.

 #### Syntax
 Template Haskell quotation expression come with 4 different parser types, and an extensive 5th optional type that allows one to define their own types of quotations, called quasi-quotations.